George Morrison (1919–2000)

 1973

-Morrison participates in the Ojibwe Art Expo Annuals, Bemidji Minnesota.
+Morrison participates in the Ojibwe Art Expo Annuals, Bemidji, Minnesota.

 1974

-A solo exhibition is held at the Amon Carter of American Art, (Amon Carter Museum of American Art), Fort Worth, TX (Nov 8 1973–Jan 30, 1974).
+A solo exhibition is held at the Amon Carter Museum of American Art, Fort Worth, Texas (Nov 8, 1973–Jan 30, 1974).

 1975

-Morrison’s public artwork Turning the Feather Around: A Mural for the Indian, 1974–1975.
-Morrison created a wood construction that is 94 feet long and 17 feet high, made from Western Red Cedar in 1974–75.
+Morrison created a wood construction, 94 feet long and 17 feet high, made from Western Red Cedar in 1974–75.
 The artwork forms the exterior façade of The American Indian Center in Minneapolis.
-Morrison is commissioned by his friend Ron Libertus on this project
+Morrison is commissioned by his friend Ron Libertus for this project.

 “My design for the facade was taken from a feather.
 I think all Indians have connections to birds and their feathers, using them in symbolic ways.
 My sources were varied, inspired by chevron shapes.
 When you look at my design, with its geometric form, it isn’t a realistic rendering of a feather, but it derives from the feather.”